sharyjose/Data-Science-in-Python/README.md

 # Answering Questions with Messy Data

-## Demonstrate basic statistical test knowledge on dataframes in pandas and
+## Objective
-Recognize other kinds of structured data such as networks, graphs, natural language
+Demonstrate basic statistical test knowledge on dataframes in pandas and Recognize other kinds of structured data such as networks, graphs, natural language